AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 - Email: [hong.x@wustl.edu](mailto:hong.x@wustl.edu)
 - LinkedIn: [https://www.linkedin.com/in/xiao-hong-anthony/](https://www.linkedin.com/in/xiao-hong-anthony/)

-In the following map of "math land," I wish to live in a small cabin 🤔️ in the hills and often travel to various other places. 🚶
+In the following map of "math land," I wish to live in a small cabin 🤔️ on the hills and often travel to various other places. 🚶

 {{< figure src="/images/Mathland.jpg" title="Math Land" height="95%" width="95%" class="imagecenter" >}}